electron/website/blog/dec-quiet-month-21.md

 ## What will be different in December

-1. No new Betas or Stable releases in December.
-No nightly releases for the last two weeks of December.
+1. No new Beta or Stable releases in December.
+No Nightly releases for the last two weeks of December.
-1. With few exceptions, no pull-request reviews or merges.
+1. With few exceptions, no pull request reviews or merges.
 1. No issue tracker updates on any repositories.
 Security incidents should report via [SECURITY.md](https://github.com/electron/electron/tree/master/SECURITY.md).
 1. No Discord debugging help from maintainers.
 1. No social media content updates.